bbauska/CS198.1x/readme.md

 Maybe porting over publish or perish into an asynchronous model is a good direction for how we can approach defending against selfish miners.

-<h3>The Bitcoin Network</h3>
+<h3 id="ch5-8">5.8 The Bitcoin Network</h3>

 Taking a step back from analyzing individual defenses, it’s important to understand the actual Bitcoin network itself.

 After all, as we saw with publish or perish, which sounded really awesome in theory, it ultimately fails to work in practice due to assumptions about certain properties about the Bitcoin network -- particularly that of synchrony.

-So first off, the Bitcoin network is peer to peer, and there’s no central entity sending and receiving messages for us.
+First off, the Bitcoin network is peer to peer, and there’s no central entity sending and receiving messages for us.

 The way that messages get sent around the network is through a gossip protocol, which also called flooding.